Easy Campfire Safety for Kids and Parents

 Keep Sand or Water Handy

 Once a fire gets out of hand, it’s tough to get back under control.
 Having every possible means of fire protection nearby is wise.
-We often travel with a small fire extinguisher for our camp kitchen area.
-You should also keep a bucket of water, or sand, nearby to douse the flame as needed.
+We keep a bucket of water, or sand, nearby to douse the flame as needed.

 Check Local Regulations